Serian ‘The Original’

 Serian is open all year.
 Game viewing is good throughout this period, with the migration usually in residence from mid-July to mid-October.

 Serian has a very owner-run feel and offers a warm atmosphere with flexibility when it comes to activities, all of which adds up to a great family option.
 There is no commercial brochure about a children’s program or ‘kids club’, yet the management, staff and guides will always be very accommodating towards families and children can be kept as busy and enthralled as they wish to be.
-There is an excellent and spacious family unit at Serian, though the lounge area linking the sleeping tents is external so may not be perfect for families with very young children.
-Standard tents are large enough for an extra bed or two if needed.
+There is an excellent and spacious family unit at Serian, with bedrooms connecting internally off a central sitting area and so perfect for children of all ages.
+Standard tents are also large enough for an extra bed or two if needed.

 Serian are members of the Mara North Conservancy (MNC) whose land is leased through monthly payments to the Masaai landowners.
 The partnership provides the landowners with an incentive to set aside part of their land for wildlife conservation and low density tourism.